lgbarrere/CCCharles-Random/README.md

 ### C++
 No feature is yet implemented, the C++ only says "hello" in the logs to ensure it is injectable.

+### Utility Tools
+To make the modding easier to develop, an Overlay has been added and can be displayed by pressing "F1" while playing.
+The Overlay gives a list of useful shortcuts to test newly added features (Speed boost, teleportation, item swap, ...)

 ## Recommendations
 For a better understanding of how to setup this project, some paths in this documentation are replaced by keywords as follows and should be known :
 * **\<ProjectFolder\>** is the path to this project once it is downloaded, for instance **D:/UEProject/CCCharles-Random/**